Tradouw Pass, Barrydale, the Little Karoo and the Seven Passes Road – a Road Trip

 a view from Hoogekraal Road

-Knysna is a very pretty town that overlooks a peaceful lagoon, an ideal place to learn kite surfing.
-In fact, we stopped here for a couple of days and Daniele did another couple of days of lessons, finally managing to ride properly.
+Knysna is a beautiful town that overlooks a peaceful lagoon, an ideal place to learn kite surfing.
+In fact, we stopped here for a couple of days, and Daniele did another couple of days of lessons, finally managing to ride correctly.
 Soon we will publish an article about it.

 Knysna is inhabited by about 70,000 people and is quite touristy during the summer season, especially in December, it offers numerous solutions for sleeping but it is worth booking during the weekends (we were hosted through Warmshowers.org).

-The city is recovering from a violent fire that occurred in 2017 that destroyed many houses and hotels in the highest part of the city.
+The city is recovering from a 2017 fire that destroyed many houses and hotels in the city’s highest part.

 Was this article helpful?
 Are you planning a trip to South Africa?